 Your Organization and NGS

-Every organization has two primary contacts with NGS: the delegate and the administrator.
-Those people are the primary conduits for the relationship of your organization with NGS.
-We hope you and others in your organization find the information below helpful with understanding the roles of delegate and administrator.
-(Check out the downloadable Society & Organization Member Benefits brochure to learn more about specific resources administrators and delegates access for your organization.)
+Every organization has two contacts with NGS: the delegate and the administrator.
+Those people are the conduits for the relationship of your organization with NGS.
+We hope you and others in your organization find the information below helpful with understanding the roles of delegate and admin.

 What are Delegates and Administrators?

-Your organization will assign a delegate and an administrator to your account with NGS.
-Each one of these people has an important role to play.
+Your organization should assign a delegate and an administrator to your account with NGS.
+Each of these people has a valuable role to play.

-Being a delegate to NGS is an important job.
-As a delegate, you are the official representative of your organization to NGS, and are the primary contact for all issues related to your organization’s rights and responsibilities in NGS.
-As the official representative of your organization to NGS, you represent your organization’s needs.
-You cast your organization’s votes for the Board of Directors and other elections.
-You also are a member of the Delegate Council (see below), an advisory body to the NGS Board.
+Being a delegate to NGS is a important job.
+As a delegate, you are the official representative of your organization to NGS and the primary contact for all communication from NGS to your organization.
+You represent your organization’s needs to NGS and cast your organization’s votes for the NGS Board of Directors and other elections.
+You also are a member of the Delegate Council (see below), an advisory body to NGS.

-As an administrator, you are the person in your organization assigned to manage your membership account with NGS, including submitting and updating the delegate’s name, and maintaining all contact information in the NGS database.
-Many of the organization member benefits, especially items on the NGS website, are delivered and maintained through your administrator account link (this is accessed through your personal account after you log in to the NGS website).
+As an administrator, you are a second contact and the person in your organization assigned to manage your membership account with NGS.
+Admins can update who is the delegate or admin, maintain contact information in the NGS database, and pay dues online.
+Many of the organization member benefits, particularly items on the NGS website, are available only through your administrator account link (this is accessed through your individual personal account after you log in to the NGS website).

-The delegate and administrator should be different people but can be the same person in extraordinary circumstances.
+The delegate and admin should be different people but can be the same person in extraordinary circumstances.

 What is the Delegate Council?